apple/ml-aspanformer/README.md

 ![Framework](assets/teaser.png)

-This is a PyTorch implementation of ASpanFormer for ECCV'22 paper “ASpaFormer: Detector-Free Matching with Adaptive Span Transformer” and can be used to reproduce the results in the paper.
+This is a PyTorch implementation of ASpanFormer for ECCV'22 paper “ASpaFormer: Detector-Free Image Matching with Adaptive Span Transformer” and can be used to reproduce the results in the paper.

 This work focuses on detector-free image matching.
 We propose a hierarchical attention framework for cross-view feature update, which adaptively adjusts attention span based on region-wise matchability.